yshi-parasoft/demo/README.txt

-The description of Ant, Maven, and Gradle integration is available at https://docs.parasoft.com/display/JTEST20242/Integrating+with+Build+Systems
+The description of Ant, Maven, and Gradle integration is available at https://docs.parasoft.com/display/JTEST20232/Integrating+with+Build+Systems

 This document describes how to perform static analysis, run tests, and collect coverage information with Jtest - using the "demo" project shipped with the product.

 Please note that the analysis of this project is configured with the settings specified in the demo.properties file located in the [INSTALL]/examples/demo directory.
 The demo.properties file is used by Ant, Maven and Gradle build scripts.
 The following command line examples are intended to be executed from the "demo" project directory.

-Note for PowerShell users:
-Passing parameters with dots in their names and leading dashes can sometimes result in unexpected behavior due to the way PowerShell interprets special characters.
-To ensure smooth execution, use one of the approaches described below:
-A.  Use a backtick "`" to escape the leading dash.
-    Example:
-    `-Djtest.config="builtin://Demo Configuration"

-B.  Enclose both the parameter name and its value in double quotes.
-    Example:
-    "-Djtest.config=builtin://Demo Configuration"

 Prerequisites